averrin/homm-monitor/README.md

 There are two main examples:

-- HUD (http://localhost:8989/widgets/hud.html) which is left half of the Commentator's HUD
+- HUD ([http://localhost:8989/widgets/hud.html](http://localhost:8989/widgets/hud.html)) which is left half of the Commentator's HUD
-- "Single" (http://localhost:8989/widgets/single.html?key=totalMPSpent) for displaying a single value.
+- "Single" ([http://localhost:8989/widgets/single.html?key=totalMPSpent](http://localhost:8989/widgets/single.html?key=totalMPSpent)) for displaying a single value.
 You can choose the desired value by changing the "key" parameter in the URL.
 You can take key names from the server window after data update.
 - Heroes list ([http://localhost:8989/widgets/heroes.html](http://localhost:8989/widgets/heroes.html))
 - Towns list ([http://localhost:8989/widgets/towns.html](http://localhost:8989/widgets/towns.html))
 - Debugger ([http://localhost:8989/widgets/debugger.html](http://localhost:8989/widgets/debugger.html))

+You can configure widget's style with "Custom CSS" field at source properties window in OBS.
+Please use example scene as a reference.

 ## Something went wrong